-Photography Team activities may be planned throughout an entire event.
-However, there will be downtime and you may opt out of some Photography Team activities in order to participate in other aspects of the event if you so choose.
+Photography Team activities will be planned throughout an entire event.
+However, there will be downtime and you may opt out of some Photography Team activities in order to participate in other aspects of the event if you like.

 Here’s what a typical schedule looks like in a nutshell:

-- Daily Events: A typical, non-first-day includes classroom instruction, assignments, and times for critique.
+Daily Events: A typical, non-first-day includes classroom instruction, assignment shooting, and times for critique.
 Personal downtime will be scattered throughout the day.
-While an overall schedule is listed on each location’s Photography Team page, detailed schedules will not be available until you arrive in person.
+While an overall schedule will be listed on each location’s Photography Team page, more detailed schedules will be handed out at Orientation.

-- Conclusion: We’ll have our last group meeting on the last day before the entire event is over so you can leave immediately if necessary.
+Conclusion: On the last day, the last group meeting will be held before the general event is over so you can leave immediately if necessary.
 Your parents are encouraged to attend Conclusion so they can see the results of what we learned during the Photography Team.
 Time of Conclusion will be listed on each location’s Photography Team page.